Manage Care

 - Dual coverage members.

-- Members in hospice, receiving hospice services, or who died during the measurement year.
+- Members in hospice, receiving hospice services or who died during the measurement year.

-Documentation must include a note indicating the visit was with a PCP, and evidence of all the following:
+Documentation must include a note indicating the visit was with a PCP, and evidence of all of the following:

 - Health history: Assessment of the member’s history of disease or illness (allergies, medications, immunization status).